Annual Scholarship Awardees’ Celebration

-Some awardees speak at this dinner, and it is always inspiring.
-In addition, we award a community leader the distinction of our Community Service Award (CSA).
+Annually we award a community leader our Community Service Award (CSA).
 The Bernie Board chooses a member of the community who exemplifies our values and what we hope for in our awardees’ futures.
 The speech that the CSA winner gives at the event is always uplifting and offers encouragement and guidance to our scholars.
-Below are spotlights on our most recent Community Service Award recipients.
+Below are spotlights on some of our Community Service Award recipients.

 Craig Rice was first elected to the Montgomery County Council in 2010, after having been a member of the Maryland House of Delegates for 4 years.
 He chairs the Council’s Education Committee and is also on its Health and Human Services Committee.
 Since 2016, Mr. Rice has been on the Maryland Commission on Innovation and Excellence in Education, where members review educational funding in Maryland.

 Catherine Leggett is Senior Vice President for Human Resources at ICMA-RC.
 She is a lifetime board member of Montgomery Hospice, Chair of Maryland State Commission for Public Art and was named Democrat of the year in 2007.
 She completed a J.D. and a B.A. in sociology and psychology from Howard University.
 As First Lady of Montgomery County, she serves on many nonprofit committees and is very active in the Montgomery County community.

 Scott Murphy is principal of Watkins Mill High School in Gaithersburg and director of secondary curriculum and district-wide programs.
 Among Mr. Murphy’s innovations at Watkins Mill are the opening of a Wellness Center that takes a culturally sensitive approach to offering medical care, counseling, and health education to students, installation of a new stadium field, developing community partnerships, and new teaching practices replicated throughout the County.

 1996: Carolyn Snowden, Community Activist